sammcint/Data-Engineer-Nanodegree-Projects-Udacity/README.md

 * Design an optimized table by selecting the appropriate distribution style and sorting key

 **Project 3:** Build a Cloud Data Warehouse
- * Build an ELT pipeline that extracts their data from S3, stages them in Redshift, and transforms data into a set of dimensional tables.
+ * Build an ELT pipeline that extracts their data from S3, stages it in Redshift, and transforms the data into a set of dimensional tables.

 ### Course 3: Spark and Data Lakes
 -------------------------------------------------------------------------------